Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 title: Reinforcement Learning Exercises
 ---

-In this article, I present some solutions to reinforcement learning exercise.
+In this article, I present some solutions to some reinforcement learning exercises.
 These exercises are taken from the book "Artificial Intelligence A Modern Approach 3rd edition".
-I will gradually update this post with new solutions while I'm learning about the field.
-I don't pretend all my solutions are 100 % accurate but I think they make sense.
-If you do find some mistakes, please let me know.

 <div class="blue-color-box">
 <b>15.1</b> For the 4 × 3 world shown in Figure 17.1.1, calculate which squares can be reached